It's hard to believe that I am the CEO of a multi-million dollar company.

 Luckily I had some savings saved up from my weird adventures (like $1,000 tops) to help me get through the transition.

-And so the week before New Year's Day, I put a stop to everything I was doing currently, and got to work creating the first CometCamper course.
+I put a stop to everything I was doing currently, and got to work creating the first CometCamper course.
 It was based on a study and paper I had previously written for school, so I had 30 pages of content already from my essay to start on.

 I had no idea how to make an e-course so I googled things but still had to figure things out really backwards.